Valuable Financial Information

 Students are not entitled to any tuition refund after the eighth week of a regular semester.
 Specific refund dates are published online and in the Lomalink (the electronic university newsletter).
 According to federal regulations, if you are receiving federal financial aid and withdraw at any time prior to completion of 60 percent of the semester, a portion of your federal aid may be refunded to the lender or the Department of Education.
 For additional information, contact Student Financial Services.

-As a Point Loma student or family member, you may want to consider Tuition Refund Insurance.
-This elective coverage provides 100% refund of tuition and fees, up to the policy limits, when a student is unable to complete classes for the semester due to a covered medical reason.
+All Point Loma students will be enrolled in Tuition Refund Insurance.
+This coverage provides 100% refund of tuition and fees, up to the policy limits, when a student is unable to complete classes for the semester due to a covered medical reason.
+You may waive this insurance in the Student Financial Services section of your student portal (my.pointloma.edu).
 More information will be sent out in early July with your fall bill.

 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of your education records.
 FERPA applies to all schools that offer federal financial aid.
 It also gives your parents certain rights with respect to your education records.
 These rights transfer to students when they reach the age of 18 or attend a postsecondary (post-high school) institution.